podhmo/go-webtest/readme.md

 }
 ```

-If modify request is not needed, it is also ok, when the response does not include *semi-random value* (for example the value of now time).
+If modify response is not needed, it is also ok, when the response does not include *semi-random value* (for example the value of now time).

 ```go
 c := webtest.NewClientFromHandler(http.HandlerFunc(Add))